StoneShot Learning > Contacts Lists > Importing

 Import Report – if selected

 Once your list is imported you will be emailed an automatic Import Report detailing all the information for your import.
 If there were any errors or contacts dropped from the import you will be able to see them on this import – this could be for reasons such an email missing or an invalid email address.
-‘Records Skipped’ simply means that the contact record in the database was an exact match for the record in the import.
+‘Records Skipped’ simply means that the contact record in your account was an exact match for the record in the import.
 It has still been included in the import list.

 Where can I see my import?